 Development Area IV: Socio-economics.
 Auburn University Engineers Without Borders will continue their five-year commitment by working on an irrigation project for Pajchantiri-Llistakala area in front of the clinic, as well as a hydroponic system to recycle water.
 This project will serve 25 families.
 Each family will receive training in agricultural practices and quality seeds to produce food for human and animal consumption.

-2015 trip dates are available from late April through September.
+2022 trip dates may be available from late April through September.
 Because of an extensive rainy season, roads are impassable at other times of the year.
-Contact our International Team Coordinator at email@example.com to schedule a team for 2015.
+Contact our International Team Coordinator at email@example.com to schedule a team.

 Location: Over 13,000 feet altitude of the Andes Mountains in south central Bolivia

 Lodging: In health center housing facility in dormitory style bunkrooms with restroom & shower facilities.
 Electricity available by generator.
-In La Paz, at the Sagarnaga Hotel, included in trip cost or at the El Presidente Hotel at an extra cost for both double rooms and single rooms.
+For two nights in La Paz, at the Sagarnaga Hotel, included in trip cost or at the El Presidente Hotel at an extra cost for both double rooms and single rooms.

 Meals: Cooked & served by team members from the small kitchen of health center.
 Most food needs to be brought by team from the USA.
 Bread, vegetables, fruit, meat and cheese can be bought in Bolivia by SIFAT staff.

 Transportation: 4 x 4 jeeps driven by team members and SIFAT staff, for 15-hour trip from La Paz airport to Quesimpuco & back to hotel in LaPaz

 Length of Trip: 10 days–April to October

-Cost Per Person $1000 per person in-country expenses plus r/t airfare.
-Additional days at $50/day.
+Cost Per Person TBD per person in-country expenses plus r/t airfare.
+Additional days extra.
 Airfare approximately $950 – $1350 depending on time of trip

-Visa At the airport, you will need to pay $135 in cash per person for a 10-year visa.
+Visa At the airport, you will need to pay $165 in cash per person for a 10-year visa.
 A passport photo may be required.
 This is not included in your team cost.